osmo-ttcn3-hacks: provide a way to summarize test results in a human readable way, and to define currently expected test results

 I'm not actually sure that the logger plugin is the best way to solve this.
 An external tool that compares, for example, junit xml files would cut short all the linking issues, and we would get a shell return code from it marking failure or success without needing grep magic...
 The biggest hindrance is that it would be nice not to add huge dependencies like python to the docker images; also the junit xml files don't provide as fine-grained verdicts as ttcn3 outputs (INCONC, ERROR, FAIL all amount to a failure)

-#6 Updated by neels over 1 year ago
+#6 Updated by neels almost 3 years ago

 I've got a bash script that parses the junit xml now, which is much less trouble: no compilation, no added dependencies, easy to call on arbitrary paths: